Royal West Norfolk Golf Club

 Royal West Norfolk Golf Club is a golf club in Brancaster, Norfolk, England, about 7 mi east of Hunstanton, between Brancaster Bay and the salt marshes.
 The links course opened in 1892.
-Simon Rayner is a professional at the club.
+Andrew Collison is the professional at the club.
 The "Royal" club name is named after Edward VII, who was the Prince of Wales at the time of opening.